 The 2020 Tree Lighting Ceremony takes place on December 2.
 However, the 2020 Tree Lighting Ceremony is closed to the public and instead will be broadcast live to watch from home.
 The tree will remain lit and on display on the plaza between West 48th and 51st streets and Fifth and Sixth avenues until the beginning of January.

-The Rockefeller Center Christmas Tree is typically illuminated from 5:30 a.m. until midnight daily, except on Christmas and New Year's Eve.
-On Christmas, the tree is illuminated for 24 hours and on New Year's Eve the lights are turned off at 9 p.m.
+The Rockefeller Center Christmas tree is illuminated from 6 a.m. until midnight daily, except on Christmas and New Year's Eve.
+On December 25, the tree is illuminated for 24 hours and on New Year's Eve, the lights are turned off at 9 p.m.
 On the last day, the tree will be lit until 9 p.m.

 Visiting the tree is different in 2020, with special entrances, guided traffic patterns, time limits, and mandatory use of face masks.
 If there is a long wait for viewing the tree, you can scan a QR code which will give you an estimated wait time and then, when it's your turn to enter, you'll receive a notification allowing entry.
 You can also view the tree from the comfort of your own home via the Rockefeller Center live stream.

 Rockefeller Center is located in the center of a complex of buildings between 47th and 50th streets and 5th and 7th avenues.
 The closest subway trains to Rockefeller Center are the B, D, F, and M trains, which stop at 47-50 Streets/Rockefeller Center, or the 6, which goes to 51st Street/Lexington Avenue.

 The Rockefeller Center Christmas tree is a tradition that dates back to 1931, when Depression-era construction workers erected the first tree on the center plaza block.
 These days, it stands up to 90 feet tall and is almost always a Norway spruce.
 It's required to be at least 75 feet tall and have a minimum diameter of 45 feet.